Follitropin alfa (By injection)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have liver disease, heart disease, or a history of breathing problems such as asthma.
-Make sure your doctor knows if you have ever had a stroke, or problems with blood clots.
+- Tell your doctor if you are breastfeeding, or if you have liver disease, heart disease, or a history of breathing problems (including asthma), blood clots, stroke, ovary problems, or stomach surgery.

 Possible Side Effects While Using This Medicine: